-al applians r This is the sixth iteration of this application.
-The original application was considered by MSAC at its July 2013 meeting, subsequent resubmissions were then considered in April 2014, November 2015, July 2016 and July 2017.
+ACT NOST CTH The original application (Application 1345) was considered by MSAC at its July 2013 meeting, subsequent resubmissions were then considered in April 2014, November 2015, July 2016 and July 2017.
 The PSDs for these applications can be viewed on the MSAC website.

-In summary, at July 2017 meeting, the MSAC did not support Oncotype DX breast cancer assay due to the uncertainty of the incremental benefit of the Oncotype DX breast cancer assay over optimal care (Application No 1342.4 Public Summary Document (PSD) 2017, p2).
-MSAC noted that data from ongoing trials like the TAILORx trial, if suitable, may be useful in addressing this uncertainty (PSD, p3).
+At its July 2017 meeting, MSAC did not support Oncotype DX breast cancer assay due to the uncertainty of the incremental benefit of the Oncotype DX breast cancer assay over optimal care (Application 1342.4 Public Summary Document (PSD) 2017, p2), MSAC noted that data from ongoing trials like the TAILORx trial, if suitable, may be useful in addressing this uncertainty (PSD, p3).

-Prerequisites to implementation of any funding advice
+Prerequisites to implementation of any funding advice 5.